 - Cut about ½ inch off the top of a head of garlic so that the tips of the cloves are nipped off and exposed.

-- Place the head of garlic on a piece of aluminum foil and drizzle 2 teaspoons of olive oil on top and sprinkle with salt.
+- Place the head of garlic on a piece of aluminum foil and drizzle olive oil on top, then sprinkle with salt.

 - Fold up the sides of the aluminum foil into a packet.